jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 Once we're satisfied that line 1 and line 2 in the 'text' field for each charter are the Italian Summary and the marginal notation respectively, we can make another iteration of the charters dictionary, removing those lines from the text field and creating new fields in the charter entry for them.

 NOTA BENE: we are now modifying a data structure in memory rather than editing successive text files.
 So this script should be __added__ to the one above that created your skeleton dictionary.
-That script created the `charters` dictionary in memory, and this one will modify it
+That script creates the `charters` dictionary in memory, and this one modifies it

 ```python
 for ch in charters: